Posted by Julie S. Ong

 What did you experience?
 If you experienced peace and a heightened awareness of being in the present moment, this is what mindfulness meditation is: the process of slowing down, with directed, moment-to-moment, nonjudgmental attention.
 When you practice eating meditation, you open your heart to the present moment, the universal source of natural healing.
 Your appreciation and gratitude for the food and all who contributed to providing it for your nourishment are the keys to long-lasting health, peace, and happiness.

-About Julie S. OngJulie S. Ong is Your Guide to Macrobiotic Living and author of The Everything® Guide to Macrobiotics (Adams Media, 2010).
-She helps men and women of all ages discover the healing and wellness powers of macrobiotics.
-To find out how she can help you take your health to the next level, visit her site at Juliesong.wordpress.com.
+About Julie S. OngJulie S. Ong is the author of The Everything® Guide to Macrobiotics (Adams Media, 2010), which helps men and women of all ages discover the healing and wellness powers of macrobiotics.
+To find out how to take your health to the next level, visit her site at Juliesong.wordpress.com.

 Posted on October 3, 2011, in All, health, macrobiotics, meditation, mindfulness and tagged awareness, concentration, concentration meditation, eating, george ohsawa, immune system, interpersonal attachment, peace and happiness., simple meditation.
 Bookmark the permalink.
 2 Comments.